 Peanut butter frosting is wonderful frosting to have in your frosting arsenal.
-As you might imagine, it goes really well on chocolate cupcakes and vanilla cupcakes.
+As you might imagine, it goes really well on peanut butter cupcakes, chocolate cupcakes and vanilla cupcakes.
 But, the combination of peanut butter and banana may make my banana cupcakes my favorite pairing.

 Tips for Making the Best Peanut Butter Frosting

 Use smooth peanut butter.
 Chunky frosting doesn’t pipe well and won’t look as pretty.

 If you use natural peanut butter, be sure to mix it really well before adding to the frosting.
 It’s important the oils are thoroughly mixed in.

 I recommend using unsalted peanut butter and adding the amount of salt listed in my recipe.
 However, if your peanut butter has salt added to it, don’t add salt to the frosting without tasting first.
 It may already be salty enough.

 What are the Ingredients in Peanut Butter Frosting